codebydant/pcl_visualizer/README.md

 ----------------------

-This program display a PCL viewer for input data with next extension:
+This program display a PCL viewer for input data with the next extension:

 * PCD
 * PLY